glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

 2. validate constituent parts - performed by :class:`!GenericHandler`'s constructor,
    and the normalization functions such as :meth:`~GenericHandler._norm_checksum` and :meth:`~HasSalt._norm_salt` which are provided by it's related mixin classes.
-3. calculate the raw checksum for a specific password - performed by :meth:`~GenericHandler.calc_checksum`.
+3. calculate the raw checksum for a specific password - performed by :meth:`~GenericHandler._calc_checksum`.
 4. assemble hash, including new checksum, into a new string - performed by :meth:`~GenericHandler.to_string`.

 With this in mind, :class:`!GenericHandler` provides implementations